patiphanz/Node-js/README.md

 For other account who want to try to edit or delete the article that you don't own. you can't do it.
 ![other_user_edit](./doc/user/other_account/1other_user_edit.png)

-Or in case you want to try to force edit by put /edit in url you will be redirected to homepage and get "Not Authorized" message"
+Or in case you want to try to force edit by put /edit in url you will be redirected to homepage and get "Not Authorized" message".
 ![try_force_edit](./doc/user/other_account/2try_force_edit.png)

 ![force_edit_result](./doc/user/other_account/3force_edit_result.png)